Hypercubed/autocmdr/Readme.md

 While this component is optional other components expect to find and instant of nconf at `program.config`.

-### help
+## help

-This plug-in will use [didyoumean](https://github.com/dcporter/didyoumean.js) to add a "Did you mean:" message to your application when an unknown command is given.
+This component will use [didyoumean](https://github.com/dcporter/didyoumean.js) to add a "Did you mean:" message to your application when an unknown command is given.

 Adding `require('autocmdr/lib/help')(program)` will enable this.

-### package
+## package

-This plug-in will use the will load reasonable defaults (such as description and bug reporting URL) from your application's package.json.
+This component will use the will load reasonable defaults (such as description and bug reporting URL) from your application's package.json.

 Adding `require('autocmdr/lib/package')(program)` will load the package.json file located one directory above the executable.
 You can override this path using the options object.

-### completion
+## completion

-This plug-in will use [node-tabtab](https://github.com/mklabs/node-tabtab) to add auto-completion support to your application.
+This component will use [node-tabtab](https://github.com/mklabs/node-tabtab) to add auto-completion support to your application.

 Adding `require('autocmdr/lib/completion')(program)` just before `program.parse(argv);` will will enable auto-completion support.
 You will then need to do one of the following to enable auto-completion in your shell.